Updated September 1, 2022

-But how do you know which is the most cost-effective option for you?
+But how do you know which is the most cost-effective disposal option for you?

-Cost is highly variable when renting a dumpster or hiring a junk hauler and is based on multiple factors.
+Costs can vary greatly when renting a dumpster or hiring a junk hauler and are based on multiple factors.

-A dumpster costs $250-$450 on average to rent, but as we've mentioned, prices can vary.
+A dumpster costs anywhere from $250-$750 on average to rent, but as we've mentioned, prices can vary.

-Dumpsters the most cost-effective option for medium to large projects or when you need to manage debris during an ongoing project.
+Dumpsters are typically the most cost-effective option for medium to large projects or when you need to manage debris during an ongoing project.

 Having a dumpster on-site for bigger projects allows you to fill it up at your convenience while keeping a clean, safe site.